GaloisInc/mir-json/libs/Patches.md

   `no_threads` implementations of locks which are much simpler than the real ones.
 Also, we add calls to crucible intrinsics for mutex lock and unlock for concurrent crucible support.

+* Replace `sys::time` with Crux-specific implementation (last applied: May 8, 2025)

+  Crux's version is not suitable for doing actual timing (it hard-codes the time to a fixed date), but it does simulate much more easily than the actual implementation.